-1.1.10.
-Anti-money laundering breach risk
+1.1.11.
+AML/CFT and sanctions breach risk

-Sun Finance is subject to anti-money laundering and prevention of terrorism and proliferation laws and related compliance obligations in most of the jurisdictions in which it does business.
-The Group has put in place an anti-money laundering and prevention of terrorism and proliferation financing (AML) policy and sophisticated internal control system, which the Group applies in all of its countries of operation.
-The Group has also adopted local anti-money laundering policies and procedures in all of its countries of operation.
+Sun Finance is subject to anti-money laundering and prevention of terrorism and proliferation, sanctions laws and related compliance obligations in most of the jurisdictions in which it does business.
+The Group has put in place an AML/CFT and sanctions compliance policy and sophisticated internal control system, which the Group applies in all of its countries of operation.
+The Group has also adopted local AML/CFT and sanctions policies and procedures in all of its countries of operation.
 However, these policies and procedures may not prevent all possible breaches of laws.
-Country managers and other appointed persons in each jurisdiction are responsible for money laundering prevention and compliance.
-The Group is required to comply with anti-money laundering regulations that are generally the same restrictive as those that apply to banks.
-If the Group is not in compliance with relevant anti-money laundering laws, it may be subject to criminal and civil penalties and other remedial measures.
-Although Sun Finance invests significant resources in its anti-money laundering program, personnel and tools.
-Any penalties, remedial measures or investigations into any potential violations of anti-money laundering laws could harm the Group's reputation and may have a material adverse effect on its business, financial condition, results of operations, prospects and cash flows.
-Further, anti-money laundering regulations may become more restrictive, which will have a material adverse effect on the Group's business, financial condition, results of operations, prospects and cash flows.
+Country managers and other appointed persons in each jurisdiction are responsible for AML/CFT and sanctions compliance.
+The Group is required to comply with AML/CFT and sanctions compliance regulations that are generally the same restrictive as those that apply to banks.
+If the Group is not in compliance with relevant AML/CFT and sanctions laws, it may be subject to criminal and civil penalties and other remedial measures.
+Although Sun Finance invests significant resources in its AML/CFT and sanctions program, personnel and tools, any penalties, remedial measures, or investigations into any potential violations of AML/CFT and sanctions laws could harm the Group's reputation and may have a material adverse effect on its business, financial condition, results of operations, prospects, and cash flows.
+Further, AML/CFT and sanctions regulations may become more restrictive, which will have a material adverse effect on the Group's business, financial condition, results of operations, prospects, and cash flows.